Skip to main content

 crispy-fotografie / Pixabay

-“Get your kicks… on Route 66.”
+“Get your kicks … on Route 66.”

-There may not be a more famous road in the whole of the United States.
-Rodeo Drive and 5th Avenue may be the place to go if you want a new pair of dress shoes or a suit, but if it is Americana you are on the hunt for, this trip that will take you from Chicago to Los Angeles is perhaps the most epic American road trip in existence.
+There may not be a more famous road in the whole of the U.S. Rodeo Drive and 5th Avenue may be the place to go if you want a new pair of dress shoes or a suit, but if it is Americana you are on the hunt for, this trip that will take you from Chicago to Los Angeles is perhaps the most epic American road trip in existence.

 The nearly 2,500-mile stretch of roads begins in Chicago and hits St. Louis, Tulsa, Oklahoma City, Amarillo, Albuquerque, Flagstaff, and Barstow, and ends in Los Angeles.
 Because this was the country’s first fully paved highway in the 1930s, Route 66 became the path to the West.
 Now, you can ride it from one city to the next and pick up memorabilia, discover small-town America, and sample the best comfort food along the way.